Kubecost and OpenCost: Native FinOps in Kubernetes

 Conclusion

-Kubecost/OpenCost transforms K8s spend from black box to managed cost.
-For clusters >$5k/mo, clear ROI — savings usually exceed software cost.
-Free OpenCost covers essentials; Kubecost Business+ worth it for multi-cluster and advanced cloud billing features.
-Implementation is setup day + weeks iterating recommendations.
-For serious K8s FinOps, fundamental tool.
+Kubecost and OpenCost transform Kubernetes spend from a black box into a managed cost.
+For clusters spending over $5,000/mo, the ROI is clear: identified savings usually exceed the software cost.
+Free OpenCost covers essentials; Kubecost Business+ is worth it for multi-cluster features and advanced cloud billing.
+Implementation is a setup day plus weeks iterating on recommendations.
+For serious K8s FinOps, these tools are fundamental.